kgdunn/pid-book/univariate-review/univariate-review.rst

 Now we know the approach required, using the above 6 steps, to determine if there was a significant difference.
 And we know the assumptions that are required: normally distributed and independent samples.
 But how can we be sure our data are independent?
 This is the most critical aspect, so let's look at a few cases and discuss, then we will return to our example and calculate the :math:`z`-values with both an *external* and *internal* estimate of spread.

-Discuss whether these experiments lead to independent data or not, and how we might improve the situation.
+Discuss whether these experiments lead to :index:`independent data <single: independence>` or not, and how we might improve the situation.

 	a)	We are testing a new coating to repel moisture.
 The coating is applied to packaging sheets that are already hydrophobic, however this coating enhances the moisture barrier property of the sheet.
 In the lab, we take a large packaging sheet and divide it into 16 blocks.
 We coat the sheet as shown in the figure and then use the :math:`n_A=8` and :math:`n_B=8` data points to determine if coating B is better than coating A.